 Details of our current and previous funded projects are available on the Research Projects page.

 A list of publications can be found on the Publications page.

 We have developed a research programme in miniaturised handheld and endoscopic OCT and fluorescence imaging systems for minimally invasive medical diagnostics.
 For example, in collaboration with Northwick Park Hospital and the Institute of Applied Physics in Russia we developed a forward-viewing OCT probe combined with a fibre bundle endoscope for dual-mode ear, nose and throat (ENT) imaging.
 We are now developing robot-guided OCT and fluorescence imaging probes for the lung, as part of the REBOT project in collaboration with Imperial College London.
-We also have a research programme in endoscopic and needle-based fluorescent microsopes.
+We are also developing endoscopic and needle-based fluorescent microscopes.

 Optical measurement and sensing

 The AOG has a long history in optical sensing and measurement for example in structural health monitoring, distributed sensing, metrology, and medical sensing, as well as in high-speed microwave photonics and optical correlators.
 Recently, we demonstrated a coherence-gated wavefront sensor for depth-resolved measurements of wavefront aberrations.